aayushtirole/Sinox-Media-Website/docs/prd.md

 - **Transition**: All effects with 0.3s ease-in-out timing

 #### 4.2.6 Responsive Behavior
-- **Desktop**: Display3–4 cards visible at once with horizontal scroll and GSAP momentum
+- **Desktop**: Display 3–4 cards visible at once with horizontal scroll and GSAP momentum
 - **Tablet**: Display 2–3 cards visible with swipe gesture
 - **Mobile**: Display 1.2–1.5 cards visible with snap-to-card scroll behavior and elastic snap\n- **Navigation**: Optional left/right arrow buttons on desktop with magnetic hover for card navigation